An Index of Physical Vulnerability to Climate Change

 The Physical Vulnerability to Climate Change Index (PVCCI) measures climate shocks and the exposure of countries (National PVCCI) and their territories (Subnational PVCCI) to these shocks.

-For more than 10 years, FERDI has been calculating and regularly updating a Physical Vulnerability to Climate Change Index (PVCCI).
+Since 2001, FERDI has been calculating and regularly updating a Physical Vulnerability to Climate Change Index (PVCCI).
 This work has been documented in several working papers, policy briefs and published in Ecological Economics (Feindouno, Guillaumont and Simonet, 2020).

 Copyright